davidgasquez/awesome-duckdb/README.md

 - [Exploring StarCraft 2 data with Airflow, DuckDB and Streamlit](https://medium.com/data-engineer-things/exploring-starcraft-2-data-with-airflow-duckdb-and-streamlit-7c0ad79f9ca6) - Example project using DuckDB to persist API data, but also explains how to use DuckDB as a versatile data manipulation tool in data wrangling scripts.
 - [DuckDB: The Rising Star in the Big Data Landscape](https://mihaibojin.medium.com/duckdb-the-big-data-rising-star-71916f953f18)
 - [How to Make a DuckDB Extension for a Table Function?](https://blog.debug.sexy/duckdb/extension/dbms/2024/04/09/How-to-make-a-DuckDB-extension-for-a-table-function.html) - How to make a DuckDB extension to fetch data from external sources.

-  ### Third-Party Tools

-  - [MindsDB](https://github.com/mindsdb/mindsdb) - The platform for customizing AI from enterprise data.
-[MindsDB integrates with DuckDB](https://docs.mindsdb.com/integrations/data-integrations/duckdb), making data from DuckDB accessible to a diverse range of AI/ML models.

 ## Contribute